forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 Hugo and Jekyll are the leading static site generators right now according to [StaticGen.com](staticgen.com), and are both supported by our CMS at [Forestry.io](https://forestry.io).
 We're often asked which tool performs better so we decided to get some qualitative data to see how they measured.

 The need for a more efficient workflow is what has brought about the [static site](/docs/faqs/glossary/static-sites/) movement.
-Managing the upgrades, performance, and security of traditional server-dependant software like Wordpress and Drupal is just too much overhead.
+Managing the upgrades, performance, and security of legacy systems like Wordpress and Drupal is just too much overhead.
+Ensuring your static site doesn't take minutes to build is a necessary part of improving your workflow.

 ## Preparing The Test